Run (2020 American film): Searching (2018)

 In November 2018, Ohanian revealed that Run includes intentional references to his previous film Searching, while also stating that the latter has connections to the prior as well.
-Later in November 2020, Chaganty and Ohanian revealed that one of these connections involves a brief appearance by the character of Hannah from Searching as a stock photo model.
+Later in November 2020, Chaganty and Ohanian revealed that one of these connections involves a brief appearance by the character of Hannah Pardy from Searching as a stock photo model.
 The filmmaking duo stated that the references between their movies establish that they take place within the same fictional continuity.

 Missing (2023)

-In November 2022, Ohanian revealed that during the events of Missing, connections to Run. will be explored, including revealing what happened to its main characters.
+In November 2022, Ohanian revealed that during the events of Missing, connections to Run will be explored, including revealing what happened to its main characters.
 The filmmaker referred to the plot-thread as an epilogue to cliffhanger ending.

+During Missing, a news broadcast contains a scrolling ticker at 58 minute and 53 second hints that Diane has escaped the correctional facility.